SIMPATICOProject/citizenpedia/README.md

 ### Configuration

-Previous instructions should deploy the Citizenpedia with the defaul configuration.
+The instructions of the previous section guide to deploy the Citizenpedia with the defaul configuration.
 However, some files can be edited in order to configure the app.
 Under directory:

   /server/config/environment

-the following files can be found: two for development/production environment (development.js and production.js), one for shared config (shared.js) and one index.js with some standard config.
+the following files can be found:

+  - development.js and production.js, in order to configure the development and production environment respectively
+  - shared.js, to configure the variables that affect both development and production environments
+  - index.js, that contains the variables for the default configuration of Citizenpedia

 In the development.js file, we find some important constants:

   - port: 9000 - port where the app will be served.